Our Approach to Responsible Mining

 SDG 12: Responsible Consumption and Production

-Eldorado responsibly produces materials that create socioeconomic benefits fundamental to healthy communities and transitioning to a lower-carbon economy.
-Our business is focused on responsibly and sustainably creating value from natural resources, and we seek to operate to international best practices wherever we operate.
+Eldorado seeks to responsibly produce materials that help create socio-economic benefits fundamental to healthy communities and transitioning to a lower-carbon economy.
+Our business is focused on responsibly and sustainably creating value from natural resources, and we seek to adopt international best practices wherever we operate.

 Governance and Transparency